 FYE 100: General Success

 The purpose of FYE 100: General Success is to assist new students with their transition from high school to Washington and Lee University.
 This course aims to foster a sense of belonging, articulate to students the expectations of the University and its faculty, empower students to solve problems with maturity, make students more likely to utilize resources and opportunities, and guide students as they clarify their purpose, meaning, and direction in college.
-In twelve one-hour sessions, students will engage in the development of skills and traits such as personal responsibility, communication etiquette, active listening, empathy, integrity, self-authorship, bystander intervention, confrontation with compassion, conflict mediation, and inclusiveness.
+In weekly sessions, students will engage in the development of skills and traits such as personal responsibility, communication etiquette, active listening, empathy, integrity, self-authorship, bystander intervention, confrontation with compassion, conflict mediation, and inclusiveness.
 FYE 100 teaches healthy habits that will help students both during their time at W&L and in their life after graduation.

 - Students will increase their sense of belonging at Washington and Lee.

 - Students will analyze the connection between Washington and Lee’s educational mission and their own personal mission.

 - Students will define strategies for managing time and priorities.

 - Students will describe Washington and Lee’s academic and co-curricular resources and opportunities.

 - Students will articulate their own personal and professional goals, and will define potential pathways toward achieving those goals.